ethus3h/ember-client/README.md

-# Ember Information Technology Environment — Client
+# Ember Information Technology Environment

 This is part of the Ember project.